ctzurcanu/virtues/docs/faith.md

         - Faith uses Reason to gain importance
         - Faith can exist without Reason.
 Reason cannot exist without Faith (in the axioms)

+## Meditation

+- Contemplation: contemplation, theōría, θεωρία: sensing Truth (by direct experience)

 ## Dependencies